charlesneimog/py4pd/docs/python-users/pd.new_object/config.md

     !!! note ""

-        Set the height and width (respectivaly) of the image.
+        Set the height and width (respectively) of the image.

     ``` py
     def py4pdLoadObjects():